West Virginia University Press: History

-West Virginia University Press was founded in the mid-1960s by Dean of Libraries Dr. Robert Munn, during which time it focused on publishing bibliographies and histories of the coal industry.
+West Virginia University Press was founded in the mid-1960s by Dean of Libraries Dr. Robert Munn.
+It focused on publishing bibliographies and histories of the coal industry.

 In 1999, the press was relocated to within the Eberly College of Arts and Sciences under the direction of Dr. Patrick Conner.
 In 2008, Carrie Mullen took over leadership of the press as director.

 In 2014, Derek Krissoff, previously editor in chief at the University of Nebraska Press, began his tenure as director.
 In a forum on the future of the university press in the Chronicle of Higher Education, Krissoff said "The book is necessary and important—and, while it's hardly a static artifact, it's proved remarkably durable.
 Books are also expensive, especially in terms of the skilled labor necessary to acquire and market them.
 But they're worth it."
+Krissoff resigned in May, 2023.
+Sarah Munroe became interim director, and resigned in September, 2023.